kantega/notsoserial/README.md

 ## How?

 invoker-defender makes some well known vulnerable classes effectively non-deserializable by rewriting their byte code when the class loads.
-It does so by adding a readObject (or modify an existing readObject) to throw an IllegalArgumentException when a deserialization attempt is made.
+It does so by adding a readObject (or modify an existing readObject) to throw an UnsupportedOperationException when a deserialization attempt is made.

 ## Usage